School Bus Motion Sickness: A Parent's Guide

 Why this hits Parents of school-aged children

-School buses are one of the worst environments for motion sickness - no seat belts for forward stability, high seat backs blocking horizon view, often no AC The mechanism is the same as any motion sickness: a sensory mismatch between what the inner ear feels and what the eyes see.
+School buses are one of the worst everyday environments for motion sickness: no forward stability from a belt, high seat backs blocking the view out, often no air conditioning.
+The mechanism is the same as any motion sickness: a sensory mismatch between what the inner ear feels and what the eyes see.
 Your brain treats the disagreement as a poisoning signal and triggers nausea.
-Some groups and situations - parents of school-aged children included - amplify the mismatch rather than cause a different problem entirely.
+Some groups and situations — parents of school-aged children included — amplify the mismatch rather than cause a different problem entirely.

 Understanding this matters because the fix depends on whether you're preventing the mismatch (smart seat, no screens, fresh air) or rescuing yourself after symptoms have started (sound therapy is the only widely-used drug-free option that reliably works once nausea has begun).